-The term Autism spectrum disorders (ASD) includes the diagnoses of Autism, Asperger’s Disorder, and Pervasive Developmental Disorder, Not Otherwise Specified.
+The term Autism Spectrum Disorder (ASD) includes the diagnoses of Autism, and the former diagnoses of Asperger’s Disorder, and Pervasive Developmental Disorder, Not Otherwise Specified.
 The primary deficit in ASD is impaired social communication.
 This can stem from a poor ability to recognize social behaviors in others, a poor ability to understand or interpret social behavior, a poor ability to respond socially and/or a poor ability to form social attachments and connections.
 Individuals on the Autism spectrum often have difficulty with the give and take of social interactions.
 They are unable to recognize the subtleties and nuances of social communication and to respond appropriately.
 It is difficult for them to empathize with others or to understand their own subjective and emotional experiences.
 These are things that people without Autism do intuitively.

 While helping individuals with ASD learn to improve their social and communication skills, and their control over their behavior, is an important part of their therapy, it can also help to work with their underlying neurobiology through monitoring and helping them to change the electrical activity of their brain, or their brain wave activity.
 The brain works through an interaction of electrical and chemical activity that continuously influence each other.
 The electrical signals in the brain get transmitted at different speeds or frequencies.
 These frequencies help determine our mental state at any moment.
 They range from very slow frequency activity in sleep states, known as delta waves, to somewhat faster, but still slow activity in semi-awake states, know as theta waves, to more relaxed but not outwardly attentive states dominated by alpha waves, to more engaged and attentive states characterized by beta wave activity.
 Parts of the brain that might be inefficiently processing sensory information, or paying attention, or deciding what is important to attend to or act on might be generating too much slow activity or not enough beta activity, which would make the brain process information inefficiently.
 This could possibly contribute to the inefficient and ineffective way some individuals process social information and fail to act on the most important signals coming from other people or their own feelings.
 On the other hand, parts of the brain might be over-aroused and need to calm down in order to efficiently process information about one’s own feelings and from the outside world.
 These individuals might need help reducing anxiety and that feeling of being overwhelmed by reducing very fast brain wave activity and increasing slower activity in certain parts of the brain.